 "TikTok has pretty much had the coolest activation I have seen in the last few years that I have attended Advertising Week." - Former NBA Player Baron Davis

 Over the past few years, TikTok has significantly evolved its presence at Advertising Week, cementing itself as a dominant force in the advertising and marketing industry.
 From 2021 to 2024, the platform has transitioned from an emerging digital disruptor to an essential partner for brands seeking to engage audiences in innovative ways.
-Creatively, we wanted to stand out in a crowded field of publishers and really target an audience of decision making practitioners that were in control of a lot of ad budgets across the industry.
+Creatively, we wanted to stand out in a crowded field of publishers and really target an audience of decision making practitioners that were in control of a lot of ad budgets across the industry and could use TikTok to transform their businesses in an unexpected way.

 Each year presented distinct challenges and opportunities, from overcoming industry skepticism in 2021 to refining measurement strategies in 2023 and pushing the boundaries of creative commerce in 2024.
 Through immersive activations, thought leadership sessions, and innovative design, TikTok has consistently set the benchmark for how digital platforms integrate into industry events, proving its ability to influence advertising trends at scale.

 As the Design Lead, my role was instrumental in shaping the visual and experiential identity of TikTok’s presence at Advertising Week.
 From crafting visually compelling brand activations to designing immersive spaces that seamlessly integrated storytelling with product education, my work ensured TikTok's brand presence remained impactful and engaging.
-This was a smart and informed audience that was extremely media saavy and had seen plenty of activations in their careers, so we had to stand out and do something creatively fresh.
+This was a smart and informed audience that was extremely media saavy and had seen plenty of activations in their careers, so we had to stand out and do something creatively fresh that would differ from the executions other brands of a similar scale were doing.

 Advertising Week 2021 featured one of TikTok’s most memorable creative activations, centered around the "TikTok Made Me Buy It" visual identity.
 Collaborating with Mike Hinson, we conceptualized a bold and culturally resonant experience, designing a bodega-inspired activation that merged TikTok’s community-driven ethos with real-world brand engagement.
 The activation transformed an everyday space into a vibrant TikTok-powered discovery hub, celebrating spontaneity, creativity, and commerce.
 Down to the subtle details on the coffee cups which featured our very own TikTok branding, we emphasized the power of commerce on our platform.